 Quality management system

-We have established an organization to promote the system within the company wide framework, led by the Quality Assurance Manager under the supervision of executive management, which maintains and improves quality systems, with the goal of raising customer satisfaction.
+We have established an organizational framework, led by the Senior Vice President of the Quality Assurance Group the Quality Assurance Manager under the supervision of executive management, which maintains and improves quality systems, with the goal of raising customer satisfaction.
 We have also constructed our own internal audit framework, and through regular internal audits we maintain and improve our systems.

 We are committed to the notion that individual components underpin overall product quality, and therefore the quality of each and every component has to be exceptional.
 Premised on that assertion, the Advantest Group engages in SQE (Supplier Quality Engineering) initiatives beginning at the component adoption phase, drawing on the support of our supplier network.
 SQE initiatives are undertaken with the aim of enlisting a team of experts to bring about improvements to component quality.
 Accordingly, it is critical that we engage in practices to ensure component quality, particularly given that the number of parts used in our products is roughly equivalent to the 200 thousand to three million parts that make up an aircraft.

 Our SQE initiatives involve the following three practices.

 - Careful selection of components: When given the choice of multiple components with similar performance specifications, we select the best item through a process involving in-house quality analysis and evaluation.

 - Quality improvement through PDCA: We apply PDCA-cycle practices from the component design phase to manufacturing to achieve improvements prior to high-volume production and thereafter.

 - Ensure that tolerances are maintained in component design: We aim for component design benchmarks determined on the basis of tolerances rather than standard specifications.